duffcon/SimpleAspNetMVC/README.md

 }
 ```

-//Add configuration property and build it inside the constructor.
+Need to tell the app to use appsettings.
+Create configuration property and build it inside the constructor.
 ```
 //Startup.cs
 using Microsoft.Extensions.Configuration;